LIVING ON THE EDGE. Arts, culture and policies in and of the margins

 With the theme Arts, culture and policies in and of the margins, we wish to make way for explorations of Nordic cultural policy in the light of its peripheral, marginal and translocal dimensions.

-If you would like to present a paper (long or short) or host a panel at the conference, we invite you to submit an abstract or panel proposal by January 16.
-The paper or panel can be related to the overall theme of the conference, or to other themes of interest for Nordic cultural policy research.
-We invite papers from a variety of fields provided that the contributions relate to Nordic cultural policy research in a broad sense.
-Both theoretical, methodological, and empirical papers are welcome.
-The conference languages are English, Danish, Norwegian, or Swedish.
+If you would like to present a paper (long or short) or a poster or host a panel or a roundtable at the conference, we invite you to submit an abstract (papers and posters) or a proposal (panels and roundtables) by January 16.
+They can relate to the overall theme of the conference, or to other themes of interest for Nordic cultural policy research.
+We invite submissions from a variety of fields provided that the contributions relate to Nordic cultural policy research in a broad sense.

 Important dates